 Finally, ongoing support and maintenance costs should also be considered.

 Before anything else, you’re going to need a domain name.
 Check that the domain name you want is available before you settle on your business name/branding.

-Shopify and Squarespace include web hosting in their monthly fee but if you’re using WordPress, you need web hosting.
-We use WP Engine for our WP clients, and through our account you can take part of their dedicated WordPress hosting for nearly half price at about $17/month (normally $29)
+Shopify includes web hosting in their monthly fee but if you’re using WordPress, you need web hosting.
+We use WP Engine for our WP clients, and through our account you can take part of their dedicated WordPress hosting at about half price.

 Please don’t go with the cheaper options out there, as they are cheap for a reason.